 Phase two (Closed)

-The Victorian Government is progressing information sharing and family violence reforms.
-The reforms enable professionals to share information with each other to promote the wellbeing and safety of Victorian children and families.
+The Victorian Government is delivering information sharing and family violence reforms.
+These reforms enable professionals to share information with each other to promote the wellbeing and safety of all Victorian children and families.

-The proposed Child Wellbeing and Safety (Information Sharing) Amendment Regulations 2020, will enable the implementation of Phase 2 of the Child Information Sharing Scheme (CIS Scheme) in 2021.
-These proposed regulations will authorise a further range of organisations and services to participate in the CIS Scheme.
+The Child Wellbeing and Safety (Information Sharing) Amendment Regulations 2020, enables the implementation of Phase 2 of the Child Information Sharing Scheme (CIS Scheme) on the 19 April 2021.
+These regulations authorise additional organisations and services to participate in the CIS Scheme.